merge-api/merge-ats-java/docs/ApplicationsApi.md

 <a name="applicationsCreate"></a>
 # **applicationsCreate**
-> Application applicationsCreate(xAccountToken, remoteUserId, runAsync, applicationRequest)
+> ApplicationResponse applicationsCreate(xAccountToken, applicationEndpointRequest, runAsync)